Learning

 Educator’s Guide

-Designed for classrooms and community settings, our downloadable Educator’s Guide includes lesson plans, worksheets, definitions of key terms, and audio-visual materials to help connect public art to everyday learning.
-The guide is the perfect companion to the Youth Toolkit and centers around the four pillars of The Exchange: Indigeneity, Climate + Biodiversity, Shared Humanity, and Health + Recovery.
+Designed for classrooms and community settings, our downloadable Educator’s Guide includes activity and discussion prompts, audio-visual materials and key terms to help connect public art to everyday learning.
+The guide explores six Triennial projects and invites students to explore the four pillars of The Exchange: Indigeneity, Climate + Biodiversity, Shared Humanity, and Health + Recovery.

 Video Storytelling Series